 BC's outdoors are a public treasure for the entire community to enjoy.
 Wildfires prevent us all from enjoying the land, and every year destroy some of the most remarkable habitats in the world.
 With new provincial government fines of up to $1,000,000 in place, it is up to all of us to prevent wildfires.

 Prevention means stopping wildfires before they start.
+Did you know that on average 40% of wildfires are caused by humans?
 Discarded cigarette butts, campfires, hot exhaust pipes coming into contact with dry grass and vegetation, power tools (such as chainsaws), Tiki torches and even discarded glass can all ignite a wildfire.

 When enjoying our environment, there are a few key steps to prevent wildfires.